cfrg/draft-irtf-cfrg-hash-to-curve/README.md

-# Hashing to Elliptic Curves Drafts
+# Hashing to Elliptic Curves

 This is the working area for individual Internet-Drafts.

 ## Building the Draft